coins/bitcoin-scripts/tic-tac-toe.md

 In the non-cooperative case older transactions are replaced by newer transactions via the replace-by-fee mechanism.

 Before the game starts, each player traverses the tree of game states and signs every possible move of their opponent.
 The player subtracts his signature by his signature of the parent transaction that leads to this particular game state.
-These so-called *adapter signatures* form an adapter signatures tree which is exchanged upfront.
+These so-called *adapter signatures* form a tree which is exchanged upfront.
 This ensures a player can execute a transaction exactly if the opponent executed the preceding round.

 The game starts once the scaffold is complete.
 The two players take turns revealing signatures to each other.
 - In the cooperative case the players send the signatures to each other privately.